maarten-pennings/TWI/README.md

  - the patched [twi.h](utility/twi.h) with the time-out added
  - the patched [twi.c](utility/twi.c) with the time out added

-These diffs show the differences
+These images show the differences
  - for `twi.h`: [twi.h](twi.h.diff.png)
  - for `twi.c`: [twi.c 1](twi.c.diff1.png) and [twi.c 2](twi.c.diff2.png)